tinoschroeter/bash_on_steroids/README.md

-PATH 	        The system path your server is running under QUERY_STRING 	The query string (see GET, below) REMOTE_ADDR 	The IP address of the visitor
-REMOTE_HOST 	The hostname of the visitor (if your server has reverse-name-lookups on; otherwise this is the IP address again) REMOTE_PORT 	The port the visitor is connected to on the web server REMOTE_USER 	The visitor's username (for .htaccess-protected pages)
+PATH 	        The system path your server is running under QUERY_STRING 	The query string (see GET, below) REMOTE_ADDR 	The IP address of the visitor HTTP_X_CLIENT   The IP address of the visitor, if you are using reverse proxy REMOTE_HOST 	The hostname of the visitor (if your server has reverse-name-lookups on; otherwise this is the IP address again) REMOTE_PORT 	The port the visitor is connected to on the web server REMOTE_USER 	The visitor's username (for .htaccess-protected pages)